Monday, November 30-Friday, December 4: Closed for staff trainings.

 – Admission is currently self-guided only.
 Staff will be available to answer questions and encourage safe practices, including social distancing.

 – These updates are contingent upon the Governor’s “Idaho Rebounds” stages of reopening plan.

+The Old Idaho Penitentiary opened its doors in 1872 to some of the West’s most desperate criminals.
+Today, visitors can experience over 100 years of Idaho’s unique prison history with a visit to Solitary Confinement, cell blocks, and the Gallows.
 The site features thirty historic buildings and special exhibits including the J. Curtis Earl Memorial Exhibit, a collection of historic weaponry.
 Events and programs provide families, school groups, and visitors an opportunity to relive the Old Pen’s exciting past of daring escapes, scandals and executions.